Variables and Assignment#

 Assignment is Right-to-Left#

-An assignment statement evaluates the expression on the right side first, then stores the result in the variable on the left:
+An assignment statement evaluates the expression on the right side first, then stores the result in the variable on the left.
+Try it yourself:

 >>> area = 5 * 7